Dry Skin/ Damaged skin barrier

 5. Protect with SPF

-6. Stay Hydrated and Maintain a
+6. Stay Hydrated and Maintain a Healthy Diet

 Provide Customized Treatments: Professional facials, gentle exfoliation, and hydrating treatments help remove dead skin while replenishing moisture.